Skip to Content

 • Color of the vehicle

-If a driver does not want to exchange insurance information, it could be for a number of reasons.
+If a driver does not want to exchange insurance information, it could be for many reasons.
 For instance, if the negligent driver has not obtained insurance coverage for their vehicle, they will want to avoid exchanging information.
+They could have a warrant out for their arrest or have illegal substances in the car.
+For these reasons, it is best NOT to confront the other driver or push them to give you their information.

 Unless you have an agreement in writing and signed, it will be difficult to prove that the negligent driver offered to pay for the damage to your vehicle and other injuries or losses you may have sustained.